Handheld Backscatter X-Ray Devices Market Size and Share

 Handheld Backscatter X-Ray Devices Market Analysis by Mordor Intelligence

-The Handheld Backscatter X-Ray Devices Market size is estimated at USD 166.83 million in 2025, and is expected to reach USD 215.99 million by 2030, at a CAGR of 5.30% during the forecast period (2025-2030).
+Handheld Backscatter X-Ray Devices Market size in 2026 is estimated at USD 175.26 million, growing from 2025 value of USD 166.83 million with 2031 projections showing USD 224.12 million, growing at 5.05% CAGR over 2026-2031.
 Demand rises as customs agencies search for portable, non-intrusive tools that can reveal contraband concealed inside dense cargo while keeping inspection lines moving.
 Investments in border infrastructure across North America, trade-driven security upgrades in Asia-Pacific, and steady improvements in tube miniaturization keep the handheld backscatter X-ray devices market on a stable yet competitive growth path.
 Component supply risks tied to rare earth export limits and the emergence of millimeter-wave alternatives temper near-term momentum but stimulate product innovation.
 Established vendors with proven regulatory compliance records and deep government relationships continue to secure multi-year contracts that cushion revenue volatility.

 Key Report Takeaways